Undergraduate Major in Gender and Sexuality Studies

 General Education Requirements

 It is highly recommended that GSS majors complete their civilization requirement by taking GNSE 15002-15003, “Gender and Sexuality in World Civilizations 1 and 2.”
 Students who take another civilization sequence to fulfill the general education requirement may count GNSE.

 Path A Elective Requirements

 Path A is for students whose central interest lies in the interdisciplinary study of gender and sexuality.
 It is designed to provide students with a range of conceptual and historical resources to pursue such study with creativity and rigor.
-For Path A, the nine electives must meet the following chronological, geographical, and methodological distribution guidelines:
+For Path A, the 11 (9 if GNSE 15002-15003 are counted in the major) electives must meet the following chronological, geographical, and methodological distribution guidelines:

 At least one of each:

 - Course with a main chronological focus that is pre-1900